-This is a post hoc analysis of the SMARTEX-HF trial.
-Descriptive data are given as median (25 and 75 percentiles).
+This is a post-hoc analysis of the SMARTEX-HF trial.
+Descriptive data are given as median (25 and 75 percentile).
 Due to non-normality and to improve model fit, hs-cTnT concentrations were logarithmically transformed during analysis and back-transformed to the original scale for data presentation.
-The changes in hs-cTnT and association to VO{2peak} during the study were investigated using multivariable mixed model analyses.
-This approach allows for variations in the dependent and independent variables due to the repeated measurements during the study and accounts for different number of cases at each time point.
-A basic model included hs-cTnT as dependent variable and VO{2peak}, randomization group, and testing centre (by a categorical variable) as independent variables.
-The model was then further adjusted with predefined clinical variables selected based on previous literature, that is, age,^{1,5} sex,^{1,5} creatinine concentration,^{1,17} N-terminal pro-brain natriuretic peptide (NT-proBNP),1 LVEDD,13 New York Heart Association (NYHA) functional class,18 LVEF,18 HR{peak},18 workload,18 and HF treatment, defined as treatment (yes/no) with angiotensin II receptor blockers, angiotensin-converting enzyme inhibitors, and/or beta-blockers.
-For adjustment variables with repeated measurements, that is, creatinine, NT-proBNP, LVEDD, LVEF, HRpeak, and workload, the values for each time point were included.
+The changes in hs-cTnT and association to VO2peak during the study were investigated using multivariable mixed model analyses.
+This approach allows for variations in the dependent and independent variables due to the repeated measurements during the study and accounts for different number of cases at each timepoint.
+A basic model included hs-cTnT as dependent variable and VO2peak, randomization group and testing centre (by a categorical variable) as independent variables.
+The model was then further adjusted with predefined clinical variables selected based on previous literature, i.e. age (1, 5), sex (1, 5), creatinine concentration (1, 17), N-terminal pro-brain natriuretic peptide (NT-proBNP) (1), LVEDD (13), New York Heart Association functional class (NYHA) (18), LVEF (18), HRpeak (18), workload (18) and HF treatment, defined as treatment (yes/no) with angiotensin II receptor blockers, angiotensin converting enzyme inhibitors and/or betablockers.
+For adjustment variables with repeated measurements, i.e. creatinine, NT-proBNP, LVEDD, LVEF, HRpeak and workload, the values for each timepoint were included.
 Sex was a better explanatory variable than body surface area.
 Non-significant variables were excluded from the final model.

 To assess the robustness of the results, two sensitivity analyses were performed.
 Sensitivity analysis 1 investigated whether supervised training had a different effect on hs-cTnT than recommendation of exercise.
-Thus, data from the exercise training groups were pooled, making one intervention group (MCT + HIIT; n = 142) and one control group (RRE; n = 73) in the analysis.
-In sensitivity analysis 2, we included patients training 'on target', that is, 60-70% of HRpeak in the MCT group and \geq 90% of HR{peak} in the HIIT group, to better assess the effect of the target intensity difference between the two training groups.
+Thus, data from the exercise training groups were pooled, making one intervention group (MCT + HIIT, n=142) and one control group (RRE, n=73) in the analysis.
+In sensitivity analysis 2, we included patients training "on target", i.e. 60-70% of HRpeak in the MCT group and $\geq$ 90% of HRpeak in the HIIT group, to better assess the effect of the target intensity difference between the two training groups.
 All patients in the RRE group were included in order to permit comparisons among the three randomization groups.

-Two-sided P-values < 0.05 were considered significant, and Sidak adjustment was used where necessary for comparison among the three randomization groups.
-Model fit was assessed by checking residuals and using the Akaike information criterion and Bayesian information criterion.
+Two-sided p-values <0.05 were considered significant, and Sidak adjustment was used where necessary for comparison among the three randomization groups.
+Model fit was assessed by checking residuals and using the Akaike information criterion (AIC) and Bayesian information criterion (BIC).
 These criteria indicate how well different models represent the pattern in the data and penalize unnecessary variables and interactions.
-Statistical analyses were performed using Stata, Version 16 (StataCorp, College Station, TX).
+Statistical analyses were performed using Stata, version 16 (StataCorp, College Station, TX).